avidbots/flatland/docs/included_plugins/bumper.rst

 .. code-block:: bash

-  string entity_A              # the name of this model string body_A                # this model's body string entity_B              # name of the other entity, model or layer, collided with this model string body_B                # body of the other entity float64[] magnitude_forces   # force of impact at each point Vector2[] contact_positions  # list of contact points
+  string entity_a              # the name of this model string body_A                # this model's body string entity_b              # name of the other entity, model or layer, collided with this model string body_B                # body of the other entity float64[] magnitude_forces   # force of impact at each point Vector2[] contact_positions  # list of contact points